 4. The percentage of the TM08/TF08 tables varies with the duration that the policy has been in-force for the first five years.
 Thereafter, a bespoke mortality table constructed based on TM08/TF08 tables, PCMA00/PCFA tables and UK death registrations.
-Mortality rates are assumed to reduce based on CMI 2020 model with a long term annual improvement rate of 1.5% for males and 1.0% for females.
+Mortality rates are assumed to reduce based on CMI 2021 model with a long term annual improvement rate of 1.75% for males and 1.25% for females (2022: CMI 2020 model with long-term improvement rate of 1.5% for males and 1% for females)